ArminKardan/quickengine/5-worker-python.md

 ## Overview

-The `python-worker` block in QE is designed for executing specialized or distributed tasks that are not feasible directly via a `microservice`.
+The `python-worker` block in QE is designed for executing specialized or distributed tasks that are not feasible directly via a `Admin Panel`.
 This includes scenarios such as running OS-level commands, managing hardware interfaces, or balancing workloads across multiple systems.
 The worker processes the command and returns the results.

 ---